-Make sure to build a list of their product and compare them with your offering, this process will give you a fair about the dissimilarities between you and your competitors.
+Make sure to build a list of their product and compare them with your offering.
+This process will give you a fair idea about the dissimilarities between you and your competitors.

 Summarize Their Online Presence

 This is one of the most important aspects of competitive research.
-What makes it most important is that online presence holds the potential to win advantage over your competitors or to lose it.
 Everyone starts their buying process with an online search.
-It’s mandatory for you to understand your competitor’s online presence and by comparing it with your presence you can have a fair about your product positioning.
+It’s mandatory for you to understand your competitor’s online presence and by comparing it with your presence, you can have a fair idea about your product positioning.